-This Policy complements the Arts Council's Risk Management and Whistleblowing Policies.
-It was last approved by our Audit Committee in May 2018 and is reviewed annually.
+This Policy complements the Arts Council's Risk Management and Whistleblowing Policies and Cyber Security arrangements.
+It was last approved by our Audit Committee in June 2023 and is reviewed annually.

 Definitions of Fraud, Bribery and Serious Irregularity

 Fraud is a type of criminal activity, defined as: